Let me ask you this:

 Remember, however, a form can take up a considerable amount of footer space.

 #13.
-Mission Statement - If you want to show your visitors what your website or brand stands for, what your goals, aspirations are, etc. Consider adding a short version of your mission statement in your footer.
+Mission Statement – If you want to show your visitors what your website or brand stands for, what your goals, and aspirations are, etc. Consider adding a short version of your mission statement in your footer.
 The perfect place for this would be the sub-footer.

 If you have an extended version of your MS, you could always add a link to it.

 #14.
 List of latest/greatest blog posts – You may want to add a feed to your latest blog posts in your website’s footer, or an even better strategy would be to link to just a few of the best and most popular blog posts.